 Roleplaying is my biggest hobby and I've produced many adventures, which I often illustrate.
 Take a look!

 I organize figure drawing sessions & join other sessions whenever I can - It's good practice!
+If you like to attend a session 'click here! ' (Breda, the Netherlands)

 'Coffin Crushers!' is a comic about Vampire Hunters that use their Heavy Metal Mechas to earn a buck by crushing Vampires!